njeanette03/R_for_Data_Science/README.md

 # R_for_Data_Science
-This repository contains my practice of exploring a coffee dataset and creating visualizations using R to answer questions.
+This repository contains my practice of exploring a coffee dataset and creating visualizations using R.

 ## Introduction